Let's Learn How to Remove Mildew and Mold from a Bounce House. And How to Clean One, Too!

 Step III - Bounce House Cleaner Solutions

-The sweeping, brushing, and vacuuming we did in step two was probably enough to clean most of the bounce house thoroughly already.
-And there will be many times where step three can be skipped entirely, too.
+The sweeping, brushing, and vacuuming you did in step two was probably enough to clean most of the bounce house thoroughly already.
+And there will be many times where step three can be skipped entirely, too, or at least postponed until later.
 But particularly grimy spots will need a deeper cleaning.

 A "wet cleaning" will require three fluids: a bounce house cleaning agent, some water, and some elbow grease.
 Okay, that third one isn't really a liquid.
 Or is it?
-We don't work in health care, how are we supposed to know?
-But anyway, we digress.
+I don't work in health care, how am I supposed to know?
+Anyway, I digress.

 In our opinion, the best bounce house cleaner isn't something you'll get off the shelf.
 We recommend making your own cleaning solution from three parts water to one part vinegar, and then blending in a sensible amount of dish soap.
 Just be sure the dish soap doesn't have bleach in it, because bleach will almost always cause color fading.